Xinpeng-Sibyl-LI/Capstone-Project-Spotify-Recommender/README.md

 Extract Spotify data using a Python script (`crawl.py`) from:

+- Artists metadata
 - Track metadata
-- Audio features
-- Artists & albums
+- Synthetic data of listening history

-**2. Data Loading (ELT)**
+**2. Data Loading**

 Raw structured data is loaded into **Snowflake**’s **Raw Data Layer**, enabling scalable, cloud-based storage and analysis.

 **3. Data Transformation**

-Using SQL inside Snowflake, the data is cleaned and enriched:
+Using dbt Core, the data is cleaned and enriched:

 - Deduplication, null handling
 - Type casting & encoding